wallacepontes/code-o-share/jaxws-example/README.md

 2. Open a command line and navigate to the root directory of this project.
 3. Type this command to build the archive:

-        mvn clean package
+        mvn clean package -DskipTests

-4. This will generate a deploy file at `./chat/chat-war/target/chat-war-1.0-SNAPSHOT.war` to be deploying in the server.
+4. This will generate a deploy file at `./jaxws-example/random-ejb/target/random-ejb-1.0-SNAPSHOT.jar` to be deploying in the server at .\glassfish4\glassfish\domains\domain1\autodeploy.

-5. Navigate to the sub directory `chat-war`.
-6. Type this command to deploy the archive:

-        mvn glassfish:deploy
+4.1.
+Now you can consumer the WebService running the main class .\jaxws-example\random-ejb-client\src\main\java\org\codeoshare\jaxws\Consumer.java

+5. Publish the Jax-WS running the main class .\jaxws-example\random-se\src\main\java\org\codeoshare\jaxws\RandomPublisher.java.
+5.1.
+Now you can consumer the WebService running the main class .\jaxws-example\random-se-client\src\main\java\org\codeoshare\jaxws\Consumer.java
+5.2.
+The Glassfish server don't need to be running.

+6. Marshaller and Unmarshaller running the first class test .\jaxws-example\jaxb-se\src\test\java\org\codeoshare\jaxb\SerializadorTest.java that will create the xml file ./target/conta.xml and after that running the second test class .\jaxws-example\jaxb-se\src\test\java\org\codeoshare\jaxb\DeserializadorTest.java

 Workarounds